Scholarships for

 What happens to my child’s test score?

-It will be collected by their SFO and sent to the Learning Institute at Flordia State University for score reporting.
+It will be collected by their SFO and sent to the Learning Institute at Florida State University for score reporting.

 Scholarship Spending and Reimbursement